mazwat/mazwat.github.io/uml-lm.md

 | Interaction Overview | Profile |
 |Timing | Composite Structure |

 The ones in bold are the diagrams we are going to explore during the lecture.
 They constitute the diagrams you will find the most useful in COMP140.
-But feel free to do further research on the the other types
+But feel free to do further research into the other types.

 ## Behavioural Diagrams